What Is an IPv4 Address?

 Examining the IPv4 Address Structure

 IPv4 addresses, as defined in IETF publication RFC 791, are 32-bit numbers that are split into four octets.
 Each octet is dot-separated and holds 8 bits of data.
 For convenience, the data in each octet is presented in decimal form.
 As such, every octet can hold a number between 0 and 255.
-An example IPv4 would be 192.168.1.1.
+An example of IPv4 would be 192.168.1.1.

 IPv4 addresses are written in decimal form for our convenience.
 That said, computers always convert them back to binary behind the scenes.